elassari19/vacancy-server/README.md

 ## 3 use mongoDB database

-- 1 install moongose
+- 1 create new mongoDB database
-  yarn add moongose
-- 2 import mongo connect module
+- 2 import mongoDB connection module
 - 3 connect mongoDB
   <br/>

 ## 4 add signup user route

 - 1 create signup route in routers folder
-- 2 check the request data is valide
+- 2 check the request data is valide by joi library
 - 3 check the user if already exist
 - 4 hashign the password by bcrypt.hash and push it to user data
 - 5 save user in database